Bariatric Surgery and Binge Eating Disorder

 There is a high prevalence of disordered eating and eating disorders among individuals seeking bariatric surgery.
 Studies show that 10-23% of people seeking bariatric surgery have active binge eating disorder (BED) and lifetime BED prevalence rates ranged from 13.1 to 50% (5).
 This compares with only a 4.5% lifetime prevalence in the general population (5).

 It is a myth that everyone struggling with binge eating disorder lives in a larger body.
 Individuals who struggle with BED present across the body size and age spectrum.
-However, BED in higher-weight individuals is often undiagnosed or under-diagnosed due to medical professionals focusing on obesity and related conditions.
+However, BED in higher-weight individuals is often undiagnosed or under-diagnosed due to medical professionals focusing on weight and related conditions.
 Because of this, there are a substantial number of individuals seeking bariatric surgery who have undetected disordered eating.

 Because of the high prevalence of eating disorders in this population, it is critical that evaluations be done prior to surgery to avoid disordered eating patterns that could occur or persist post-surgery, complicating or compromising the desired outcomes.
 Some surgeons are very conscious of this risk and require patients to undergo thorough mental health examinations prior to surgery.
 However, not all do so, leaving the possibility that an underlying eating disorder may be present.
 Several commonly used screening and diagnostic tools include the Structured Clinical Interview for DSM-IV (SCID), The Eating Disorder Examination-Bariatric Surgery Version (EDE-BSV), Eating Disorder Diagnostic Scale and the Questionnaire on Eating and Weight Patterns-5.
 Should indications of disordered eating appear, it is important that those individuals meet with an experienced eating disorder therapist for further evaluation and treatment to help ensure the most successful long term outcomes from both a physical and mental health viewpoint.

 If eating disorder symptoms appear following surgery, effective psychological treatments exist that can help address underlying cognitive/emotional causes.
 Cognitive Behavioral Therapy (CBT) is an evidence-based approach proven effective in the treatment of eating disorders.
-Studies show that CBT combined with mindfulness techniques and CBT along with Dialectical Behavior Therapy (DBT) produce reductions in disordered eating and improvement in post-surgical outcomes.
+Studies show that CBT combined with mindfulness techniques and CBT along with Dialectical Behavior Therapy (DBT) produces reductions in disordered eating and improvement in post-surgical outcomes.
 (6,7)

 1) English, W.J., DeMaria, E.J., Brethauer S.A., Mattar, S.G., Rosenthal, R.J., Morton, J.M., American Society for Metabolic and Bariatric Surgery estimation of metabolic and bariatric procedures performed in the United States in 2016, Surgery For Obesity and Related Diseases.
 March 2018, Vol 14, Issue 3, 259-263